-Strong Rationalizability (Battigalli and Siniscalchi, [5]) is a form of extensive-form rationalizability (Pearce, 1984) based on the notion of Strong Belief.1 More precisely, it is the maximal iterated deletion of never sequential best replies under strong belief in opponents' strategies that survive the previous steps.2 Strong-Δ-Rationalizability (Battigalli [3], Battigalli and Siniscalchi [6]) introduces first-order belief restrictions in the same reasoning scheme: only beliefs in an exogenously given set are allowed at all steps.
+Strong Rationalizability (Battigalli and Siniscalchi [5]) is a form of extensive-form rationalizability (Pearce [15]) based on the notion of Strong Belief.
+Concretely, it is the maximal iterated deletion of "never sequential best replies" under belief systems that assign probability 1, as long as possible, to opponents' strategies that survive the previous step of the procedure.
+Strong- Δ -Rationalizability (Battigalli [3], Battigalli and Siniscalchi [6]) introduces first-order belief restrictions in the same reasoning scheme: only belief systems in an exogenously given set are allowed at all steps.

 It is well-known that the introduction of first-order belief restrictions can let the elimination procedure depart completely from Strong Rationalizability.
-This is due to the non-monotonicity of strong belief: the set of beliefs that display strongly belief in a smaller event is not a subset of the set of beliefs that display strong belief in a larger event.
-So, for instance, even in a perfect information game without relevant ties, the introduction of first-order belief restrictions can induce completely different outcomes with respect to the only strongly rationalizable one.
-Are there interesting conditions under which the introduction of first-order belief restrictions simply refines the set of strongly rationalizable outcomes?
-When such conditions are satisfied, the predictions are reassuringly robust to constrained and unconstrained forward induction reasoning, as captured, respectively, by Strong- Δ -Rationalizability and Strong Rationalizability.
+This is due to the non-monotonicity of strong belief: strong belief in a smaller event does not imply strong belief in a larger event.
+So, for instance, even in a perfect information game without relevant ties, the introduction of first-order belief restrictions can induce completely different outcomes with respect to the only strongly rationalizable one (see, e.g., the introductory example of Catonini [7]).
+Are there interesting conditions under which the introduction of first-order belief restrictions refines the set of strongly rationalizable outcomes?
+When such conditions are satisfied, the predictions are reassuringly robust to "restricted" and "unrestricted" forward induction reasoning, as captured, respectively, by Strong- Δ -Rationalizability and Strong Rationalizability.

-It turns out that in all games with observable actions (i.e. games where, allowing for simultaneous moves, every player knows the current history of the game) Strong- Δ -Rationalizability is monotone in the predicted outcomes with respect to restrictions that "never bite off-path".
-With this, we refer to restrictions that, at every step of the procedure, exclude beliefs only based on how they look like at histories that all players may allow according to the previous step.
+It turns out that in all games with observable actions (i.e. games where, allowing for simultaneous moves, every player knows the current history of the game) the set of outcomes predicted by Strong- Δ -Rationalizability shrinks as more and more restrictions that "never bite off-path" are imposed.
+With this, I refer to restrictions that exclude belief systems only based on what they predict about opponents' behavior along the paths that survive all steps of Strong- Δ -Rationalizability.
 So, off-the-path restrictions are responsible for the general non-monotonicity of Strong- Δ -Rationalizability.
+The reason is the following.
+Suppose that at some step of reasoning, the behavior of an opponent that is object of a player's restricted beliefs ends up off-path.
+Then, the player will not verify whether such restricted beliefs are compatible with higher orders of rationality, because the off-path behavior of the opponent is no more refined by the elimination procedure.

-The intuitive explanation of this phenomenon is that off-the-path restrictions are not "processed" by players for all steps of reasoning, because they bite at histories that should not be reached if players reason for a sufficient number of steps.
-Beside the theoretical insight, though, this broad condition for monotonicity is of little practical use: one cannot verify it without actually performing Strong- Δ -Rationalizability.
-Yet, a very important class of restrictions always satisfies this condition: the belief in a path of play.
+Beside the theoretical insight, though, this broad condition for outcome monotonicity is of little practical use: one cannot verify it without actually performing Strong- Δ -Rationalizability.
+Yet, a very important class of restrictions always satisfies this condition: